-The Partnership's cash balance was approximately \$696,000 at December 31, 2012.
-Cash of \$550,000, which includes the approximately \$293,000 in net sale proceeds from the October of 2012 sale of the Vacant, Phoenix, AZ property and approximately \$38,000 in Buyer's Note principal and interest payments received, will be used to fund the fourth quarter of 2012 aggregate distribution to Limited Partners in February of 2013, and cash of approximately \$24,000 is anticipated to be used for the payment of quarter-end accrued liabilities, net of property tax cash escrow, which are included in the balance sheets.
+The Partnership's cash balance was \$244,319 at December 31, 2013.
+Cash of \$100,000, which includes \$11,749 in Buyer's Note principal and interest payments received, will be used to fund the fourth quarter of 2013 aggregate distribution to Limited Partners in February of 2014, and cash of approximately \$51,000 is anticipated to be used for the payment of quarter-end accrued liabilities, net of property tax cash escrow, which are included in the balance sheets.
 The remainder represents amounts deemed necessary to allow the Partnership to operate normally.

 The Partnership's principal demands for funds are expected to be for the payment of operating expenses and distributions.
 Management anticipates that cash generated through the operations of the Partnership's Properties and sales of Properties will primarily provide the sources for future fund liquidity and Limited Partner distributions.
 During the process of leasing the Properties, the Partnership may experience competition from owners and managers of other properties.
-As a result, in connection with negotiating tenant leases, along with recognizing market conditions, Management may offer rental concessions, or other inducements, which may have an adverse impact on the results of the Partnership's operations.
+As a result, in connection with negotiating tenant leases, along with recognizing market conditions, management may offer rental concessions, or other inducements, which may have an adverse impact on the results of the Partnership's operations.
 The Partnership is also in competition with sellers of similar properties to locate suitable purchasers for its Properties.
-The two primary liquidity risks in the absence of mortgage debt are the Partnership's inability to collect rent receivables and near or chronic property vacancies.
+The two primary liquidity risks in the absence of mortgage debt are the Partnership's inability to collect rent receivables and impending or chronic property vacancies.
 The amount of cash to be distributed to our Limited Partners is determined by the General Partner and is dependent on a number of factors, including funds available for payment of distributions, capital expenditures, and taxable income recognition matching, which is primarily attributable to percentage rents and property sales.

-As of December 31, 2012 and 2011, the current twelve Properties were leased 100 percent.
-In addition, the Partnership collected 100% of its base rent from current operating tenants for the fiscal years ended December 31, 2012 and 2011, which we believe is a good indication of overall tenant quality and stability.
-There are no leases due to expire within 2013.
-The vacant Phoenix, AZ property (China Buffet ceased operations and vacated the Phoenix, AZ property in late June of 2011) and rent charges ceased as of June 30, 2011.
-The property was sold during the fourth quarter of 2012.
+As of December 31, 2013 and 2012, the current twelve Properties were leased 100 percent.
+In addition, the Partnership collected 100% of its base rent from current operating tenants for the fiscal years ended December 31, 2013 and 2012, which we believe is a good indication of overall tenant quality and stability.
+There are two leases due to expire within 2014.
+The Daytona's lease expires May 30, 2014 and the Applebee's lease expires October 31, 2014.
+Applebee's has a two year option which management expects they will exercise; management does not expect to renew their lease with Daytona's.
 See Item 2, Investment Properties for further information regarding properties with significant developments.

 Nine of the Partnership's twelve properties operate as Wendy's fast food restaurants and are franchises of the international Wendy's Company.
-Operating base rents from the nine Wendy's leases comprised approximately 75% of the total 2012 operating base rents included in operating rental income.
-As of December 31, 2012, additional 2012 percentage rents totaled approximately \$465,000, all of which were unbilled and were accrued in relation to the Wendy's properties.
+Operating base rents from the nine Wendy's leases comprised approximately 75% of the total 2013 operating base rents included in operating rental income.
+As of December 31, 2013, additional 2013 percentage rents totaled 470,478, all of which were unbilled and were accrued in relation to the Wendy's properties.
+Therefore, during 2013, the Partnership generated approximately 83% of its total operating revenues from the nine properties.
+During 2012, additional 2012 percentage rents totaled \$456,896, all of which were unbilled and were accrued in relation to the Wendy's properties.
 Therefore, during 2012, the Partnership generated approximately 82% of its total operating revenues from the nine properties.
-During 2011, additional 2011 percentage rents totaled approximately \$419,000, of which \$417,000 were unbilled and were accrued in relation to the Wendy's properties.
-Therefore, during 2011, the Partnership generated approximately 81% of its total operating revenues from the nine properties.
-The 2011 percentage rents were both billed and fully collected as of December 31, 2012.
-Additionally, as of December 31, 2012, the nine Properties exceeded 75% of the Partnership's total properties, both by asset value and number.
-Six of the nine Wendy's leases are set to expire in November of 2021, with the remaining three leases set to expire in November of 2016.
+The 2012 percentage rents were both billed and fully collected as of December 31, 2013.